nubergra/edem-mdc-azure/1-Storage/Exercise02/README.md

 ## **Tips**

-To make sure you create a Blob Storage and not an ADLS storage account, **set the `is_hns_enabled` value to false** when creating the storage account.
+To make sure you create a Blob Storage and not an ADLS storage account, **set the `is_hns_enabled` value to false and the `account_kind` to BlobStorage** when creating the storage account.

 ## **Resources**